 In finance and banking, I advised the Sr. VP, Audit & Human Resources on governance and strategy at Canada's National Bank whose

 CEO recommended my strategic-intelligence book.
-At Desjardins' the CEO, Mr. John Harbour, praised
+Desjardins' President John Harbour praised my role as the main

-of Desjardins, a $75 billion financial institution", and the "world's 2nd strongest
+strategic direction of Desjardins, a $75 billion financial institution", and the "world's 2nd strongest bank"

 I subsequently teamed-up, for the third time, with Mr. Harbour upon his appointment by Québec's